Email obfuscation: What works in 2026?

 Most harvesters are easily defeated

-Because any obfuscation technique can be broken by a sophisticated harvester, some people assume that obfuscation is pointless.
+Every obfuscation technique can be broken, so some people assume that there is no point to obfuscation.
 Nothing could be further from the truth!
-Most harvesters are unsophisticated, and even the simplest techniques are very effective at defeating them.
+Most harvesters are unsophisticated, and even the simplest techniques are unreasonably effective at defeating them.

 Harvesters follow leads more than links